Get the FREE one-click dictionary software for Windows

 1. The front of the human head from the forehead to the chin and ear to ear

-"I wish I had seen the look on his face when he got the news"; "he washed his face";
+"he washed his face"; "I wish I had seen the look on his face when he got the news"; "Facial recognition technology can identify individuals by analysing features of the human face";

 - human face